dennissxz/data-science-handbook/26-algo-for-big-data/10-streaming.md

 Consider turnstile model: a stream of $n$ input $(i, \Delta)$ to update $x_i \mathrel{+}=\Delta$.
 We want to approximate $\ell_2 = \left\| \boldsymbol{x}  \right\| _2$.
 In statistics, this is related to the second order moment of $X$, which describe how disperse the distribution is.

 We introduce Alon-Matias-Szegedy’96 (AMS) Algorithm to estimate $\ell_2 ^2 = \left\| \boldsymbol{x}  \right\| _2 ^2$.
 For another method Johnson-Lindenstrauss (JL) Lemma, see [here](https://www.sketchingbigdata.org/fall17/lec/lec3.pdf).
+For $\ell_p$-norm approximation, see here [https://www.sketchingbigdata.org/fall17/lec/lec4.pdf].

 ### AMS